Do you know what a cannabis buyers’ persona is? This article will teach you all about the 9 types of buyers your business will come across.

 As you can tell from the name, cannabis buyers’ persona refers to the personality of an ideal buyer.
 While you can sell cannabis and hemp to basically anyone, it will be much more profitable if you find the right customer and market the substance properly so that this customer is more inclined to buy it.

-A very important thing about buyer persona is that there should be more than one ideal customer.
+An essential thing about buyer persona is that there should be more than one ideal customer.
 There will be several different groups of people who can benefit from your cannabis products, and you will need a tailor-made message for all of them.

 The list of main cannabis customers